The RWS Foundation

 Governance and Leadership

-The Foundation has 7 trustees who represent a broad spectrum of RWS's global business and act in the Foundation's best interests, making balanced and adequately informed decisions while managing resources responsibly.
-Specific trustee names are not publicly disclosed on their website.
+The Foundation's trustees represent a broad spectrum of RWS's global business and act in the Foundation's best interests, making balanced and adequately informed decisions while managing resources responsibly.

 Key Leadership: